 - past tense forms

-One Stop English has a very detailed guide on all of the grammar differences above.
+The British Council has a useful guide on the grammar differences above.

 Which Should I Use?